biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 1st Place

-Church:	Harvest Time A/G, Brunswick, OH
+* **Church**: Harvest Time A/G, Brunswick, OH
-Coaches:	Sandy Everett, Barbara Randolph (assistant), Scott McGillis (assistant)
+* **Coaches**: Sandy Everett, Barbara Randolph (assistant), Scott McGillis (assistant)
+* **Team:**
-Team:	Lisa Everett
+   * Lisa Everett
-Ian McGillis
+   * Ian McGillis
-John McGillis
+   * John McGillis
-Katie Randolph
+   * Katie Randolph
 * **Preliminaries**:
-Round 1: Lost to Owasso First A/G, Owasso, OK 95 to 255
+  * Round 1: Lost to Owasso First A/G, Owasso, OK 95 to 255
-Round 2: Lost to Calvary A/G, Dunwoody, GA 70 to 155
+  * Round 2: Lost to Calvary A/G, Dunwoody, GA 70 to 155
-Round 3: Won against Central A/G, Springfield, MO 185 to 25
+  * Round 3: Won against Central A/G, Springfield, MO 185 to 25
-Round 4: Lost to Norhtridge A/G, Grand Island, NE 110 to 115
+  * Round 4: Lost to Norhtridge A/G, Grand Island, NE 110 to 115
-Round 5: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 140 to 80 Round 6: Lost to CrossPoint A/G, Portage, WI 40 to 150 Round 7: Lost to Meridian A/G, Meridian, ID 40 to 45 Round 8: Won against Dayspring A/G, Bowling Green, OH 155 to 135 Round 9: Lost to Orange County Worship Center, Santa Ana, CA 100 to 135
+  * Round 5: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 140 to 80
+  * Round 6: Lost to CrossPoint A/G, Portage, WI 40 to 150
+  * Round 7: Lost to Meridian A/G, Meridian, ID 40 to 45
+  * Round 8: Won against Dayspring A/G, Bowling Green, OH 155 to 135
+  * Round 9: Lost to Orange County Worship Center, Santa Ana, CA 100 to 135
 * **Round Robin**:
-Round 1: Won against Turning Point Christian Center, Vancouver, WA 155 to 65 Round 2: Won against Corydon A/G, Corydon, IA 175 to 75 Round 3: Won against Truth A/G, Chariton, IA 140 to 100
+  * Round 1: Won against Turning Point Christian Center, Vancouver, WA 155 to 65
+  * Round 2: Won against Corydon A/G, Corydon, IA 175 to 75
+  * Round 3: Won against Truth A/G, Chariton, IA 140 to 100
-Round 4: Won against Calvary A/G, Dunwoody, GA 195 to 40
+  * Round 4: Won against Calvary A/G, Dunwoody, GA 195 to 40
-Round 5: Lost to James River A/G, "In Chains", Ozark, MO 30 to 230 Round 6: Lost to Orange Hills A/G, Orange, CA 60 to 95
+  * Round 5: Lost to James River A/G, "In Chains", Ozark, MO 30 to 230
+  * Round 6: Lost to Orange Hills A/G, Orange, CA 60 to 95
-Round 7: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 205 to 60 Round 8: Won against First A/G, Montgomery, AL 125 to 75 Round 9: Lost to Calvary A/G, South Bend, IN 60 to 185 Round 10: Won against First A/G, Lafayette, IN 215 to 30 Round 11: Won against Meridian A/G, Meridian, ID 120 to 110 Round 12: Lost to Grace A/G, Syracuse, NY 135 to 150
+  * Round 7: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 205 to 60
+  * Round 8: Won against First A/G, Montgomery, AL 125 to 75
+  * Round 9: Lost to Calvary A/G, South Bend, IN 60 to 185
+  * Round 10: Won against First A/G, Lafayette, IN 215 to 30
+  * Round 11: Won against Meridian A/G, Meridian, ID 120 to 110
+  * Round 12: Lost to Grace A/G, Syracuse, NY 135 to 150
-Round 13: Won against Noble A/G, Noble, OK 160 to 115
+  * Round 13: Won against Noble A/G, Noble, OK 160 to 115
-Round 14: Won against Timberline Church, Fort Collins, CO 215 to 20 Round 15: Lost to Nyssa Christian Fellowship, Nyssa, OR 100 to 105 Round 16: Won against Central A/G, Springfield, MO 145 to 95 Round 17: Won against Suncoast Cathedral A/G, St. Petersburg, FL 150 to 10 Round 18: Lost to Victorious Life Church, Wesley Chapel, FL 80 to 105 Round 19: Won against New Life Community Church, Oshkosh, WI 135 to 110
+  * Round 14: Won against Timberline Church, Fort Collins, CO 215 to 20
+  * Round 15: Lost to Nyssa Christian Fellowship, Nyssa, OR 100 to 105
+  * Round 16: Won against Central A/G, Springfield, MO 145 to 95
+  * Round 17: Won against Suncoast Cathedral A/G, St. Petersburg, FL 150 to 10
+  * Round 18: Lost to Victorious Life Church, Wesley Chapel, FL 80 to 105
+  * Round 19: Won against New Life Community Church, Oshkosh, WI 135 to 110
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Harvest Time A/G, Brunswick, OH" html=image_html %}